essayanalyser/editor-react/README.md

 # Offical URL of the site -
 https://essayanalyzer.netlify.app/
 # How to run it locally-
-Clone the repo.
+- Clone the repo.
-Install modules using the command - npm I start the project using -npm run dev
+- Install modules using the command: `npm i`.
+- Start the project using: `npm run dev`.

 # React + Vite